mdn/interactive-examples/README.md

 }
 ```

 Next we need to add some different examples of using `border-radius`.
-In the `&lt;pre&gt;` element we first saw above, you will see there is a nested `&lt;div&gt;` with a class of `example-choice`.
+In the `<pre>` element we first saw above, you will see there is a nested `<div>` with a class of `example-choice`.
 For each example you wish to add, you will add one of these with the CSS declaration to apply as its content, for example:

 ```
 <section id="example-choice-list" class="example-choice-list">